 Train employees about this important disease and provide accurate information to your home gardening customers:

 - Potatoes that freeze or fully decompose will not carry the pathogen over winter.

-- Tomato seed, even fromf ruit that was infected with late blight, will not carry the pathogen, so no need to worry about the tomatoes left behind in the garden or compost pile.
-Certain perennial weeds can become infected with late blight, but non of their above-ground tinnues live through the winter.
+- Tomato seed, even from fruit that was infected with Late Blight, will not carry the pathogen, so no need to worry about the tomatoes left behind in the garden or compost pile.
+Certain perennial weeds can become infected with Late Blight, but none of their above-ground tissues live through the winter.